AryanZoroufi/Attention/README.md

-Experiment code desinged for the project "The effect of exogenous temporal attention on gradient of spatial attention" implemented using MATLAB and Psychtoolbox
+Designing a GUI using MATLAB and Psychtoolox for the project "The effect of exogenous temporal attention on the gradient of spatial attention"